ednieuw/ESP32-C3-Clock-and-more/README.md

 </table>
 <br class="auto-style10" />
 </p>
-<p style="width: 840px" class="auto-style10"><strong>Introduction</strong><br />
+<h2 style="width: 840px"><strong>Introduction</strong></h2>
-The ESP32-C3-12F is a cheap, versatile Micro Computer Unit (MCU). <br />
+<p style="width: 840px" class="auto-style10">The ESP32-C3-12F is a cheap, versatile Micro Computer Unit (MCU). <br />
-Competitors at this moment, end 2022, I have played with are the Arduino MKR1010 and IOT 33, the Arduino RP2040 Connect and Raspberry Pico W.<br />
+Competitors at this moment, end 2022, I have played with are the Arduino MKR1010 and IOT33, the Arduino RP2040 Connect and Raspberry Pico W.<br />
-The RP2040 Connect is my favorite while it pins are compatible with the Arduino Nano / Every and my designed printed circuit boards (PCB) can still be used., it has a lot a memory and more than enough speed for my projects<br />
+The RP2040 Connect is my favorite at the moment while it pins are compatible with the Arduino Nano / Every and my designed printed circuit boards (PCB) can still be used, it has a lot a memory and more than enough speed for my projects<br />
 A <a href="../Pocuter/PocuterWordClockV.html">kickstarter project</a> using the
 ESP32-C3 with an OLED display forced me to study this architecture. <br />
 A piece of cake was my first thought and I started to convert the word clock into the ESP-C3.<br />
-The source code for an Arduino also compiles and uploads with the Arduino IDE for the ESP32-C3.<br />
+Source code for an Arduino also compiles and uploads with the Arduino IDE in a ESP32-C3.<br />
-But almost all libraries are different and changing from 5V and 3.3V was needed.
+But many libraries are different and changing from 5V and 3.3V was needed.&nbsp;
 <br />
-The result is the program below.&nbsp; <br />
+The result is the program and design below.&nbsp; <br />
 Everything works and the time is displayed in words in the display.<br />
 The program's origin was a <a href="../Bouwpakket/WoordklokWitteLEDs.html">word clock running with an ATMEGA328 </a>processor.
 The software was then converted